Inedo/inedo-docs/Content/proget/api/sca/comments/create.md

 ```

 ## HTTP Request Specification
-To create or update a comment, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication) and a [BuildComment](/docs/proget/api/sca#commentinfo-object) object as the request body.
+To create or update a comment, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication) and a `BuildComment` (see [BuildComment.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/BuildComment.cs)) object as the request body.

 ```plaintext
 POST /api/sca/comments